florencejt/fusilli/docs/auto_examples/plot_two_models_traintest.rst

 5. Plotting the results of the first model
 --------------------------------------------
-We're using the :class:`~fusionlibrary.eval.Plotter` class to plot the results of the first model.
+We're using the :class:`~fusilli.eval.Plotter` class to plot the results of the first model.
 This class takes the dictionary of trained models and the parameters as inputs.
 It returns a dictionary of figures.
 If there is one model in the dictionary (i.e. only one unique key), then it plots the figures for analysing the results of a single model.

 ..
 GENERATED FROM PYTHON SOURCE LINES 148-153